 Okay, I’m not really a prophetess.
 But I am a super good critic of Church programs, as I found the other day when reading some old blog posts.
 Back in 2012, I used the words “church-supported family gospel study” to describe my wish for a church-wide gospel study program for Seminary coordinated with Sunday School, right here on my blog.

-Readers of this blog (I know — it’s just me) also know I *heavily* promoted having daily assigned reading for Seminary students and did little studies to try and persuade others to adopt the practice.
+Readers of this blog (I know — it’s just me) also know I *heavily* promoted having daily assigned reading for Seminary students and did little studies to try and persuade others to adopt the practice because it made teaching so easy and effective.
 Now reading is required for Seminary graduation church-wide.

 On the Sunday after they announced the simplification of ministering, I was in ward council and noted that this was the first time in my adult life the Church had actually simplified a program, but that Church programs could not truly be “simplified” until we dropped Scouting.
 Boom.